-No arrangement appeared necessary;-the only point of this nature which has been studied was,-to mingle the pieces as much as possible.
-Some valuable poems were passed over on account of their occurrence in almost all other selections;-the brevity required in the pieces precluded the insertion of others;-but it is hoped that the smallness of the work will exculpate the compiler from the imputation of any sins of omission.
-Some liberties have unavoidably been taken, in order to make wholes of fragments.
+No arrangement appeared necessary; - the only point of this nature which has been studied was,-to mingle the pieces as much as possible.
+Some valuable poems were passed over on account of their occurrence in almost all other selections; - the brevity required in the pieces precluded the insertion of others; --but it is hoped that the smallness of the work will exculpate the compiler from the imputation of any sins of omission.
+Some liberties have unavoidably been taken, in order to make wholes of fragments, or to bring pieces within due compass.

-Such is the plan of the work;-of its execution the compiler can only say that it has cost much time, and much thought.
+Such is the plan of the work ;-of its execution the compiler can only say that it has cost much time, and much thought.